 Note: Because of checking similarity requirements, sequences with less than 8 amino acids on each side surrounding lysine were deleted.

-Suggestions: Functional features take protein as a whole, sites on one protein have no difference.
-So Predict(S+F) is suitable to screen the substrate proteins.
-To find the substrate sites on known substrate proteins, Predict(S) performs better.
+Suggestions: Funtional features take protein as a whole, sites on one protein have no difference.
+So Predict(S+F) is suitable to do protein level prediction.
+For site level concerning, Predict(S) performs better.

 • First, leave-one-out method was adopted to validate these two methods.